-Inevitably, no one can anticipate and eliminate entirely the potential adverse situations that lead to disputes.
+Inevitably, no one can anticipate and eliminate entirely all adverse situations that might lead to disputes.
 Although disagreements may emerge suddenly and in relation to all type of taxes, the majority of chapters in this Guide refer to the many international, complex and controversial substantive tax matters around the BEPS Recommendations and the legislation created afterwards, the MLI, digital taxation and the use of the general anti-abuse rule (GAAR) to challenge cross-border transactions, although many of them cannot ascertain whether these have so far contributed to an increase in the level of tax controversies.
 But there are already many authors anticipating more litigation.
-Some, like the Netherlands Law & Practice chapter, emphasise that since jurisdictions may interpret the BEPS rules in their own manner, this will attract more litigation.
-The same expectation exists with respect to the impact of the EU Mandatory Disclosure Directive (DAC 6) and many other jurisdictions within the European Union mentioned the same scenario.
-On the other hand, in the UK chapter, it is stressed that even if the EU measures are less relevant in the UK than previously, Brexit will result in significant amounts of tax legislation, so there is significant potential for tax controversy in the coming years.
+The same expectation exists with respect to the impact of the EU Mandatory Disclosure Directive (DAC 6) and many jurisdictions within the European Union mentioned this possibility.